-EMS and law enforcement need to connect with healthcare and community service providers because the community members they encounter often have ongoing, complex needs that lead to overuse of emergency services and repeated encounters with the justice system.
+EMS and law enforcement need to connect with healthcare and community service providers because the community members they encounter often have ongoing, complex needs that lead to the overuse of emergency services and repeated encounters with the justice system.
 First responders would be able to work more efficiently and focus on their own role if they could easily access data about the person’s history and needs and refer them for the right treatment.

 But most data systems are not built to talk to one another.
 Interoperability between healthcare, EMS, and public safety data systems is both a technical and regulatory challenge: systems must be able to talk to each other while also protecting and securing private health information.

 Many healthcare organizations can’t exchange health data with one another, let alone EMS or other community agencies.
 Julota bridges the gap between healthcare organizations that use different EHR (electronic health record) systems and between EHRs and EMS ePCR (electronic patient care reporting) systems.